 Multiple Sclerosis (MS) is a debilitating neurological condition that progressively affects the central nervous system (CNS).
 At present, there is no cure for this disease.
 Sadly, it affects not only adults but also younger people.
 It is the number one CNS disease afflicting young men and women today.

 We’re about to take a look at some of the signs and symptoms of MS. We will also consider how the central nervous system is affected by this degenerative condition.
-Finally, we will offer hope to those who are suffering from MS by discussing a natural therapy that is helping some who are dealing with this condition, including one well-known celebrity.
+Finally, we will offer hope to those who have MS by discussing a natural therapy that can relieve this condition.

 While these are some of the signs that people notice first, they are not the only symptoms of MS. Patients may also experience: